Vacation Requests

 Employees may be asked to provide 1 month's notice in order to take more than two consecutive days of vacation time.

-Employees are required to provide 2 weeks' notice to take two or fewer consecutive days of vacation time.
+Employees may be asked to provide 2 weeks' notice to take two or fewer consecutive days of vacation time.

 Employees must take vacation time in increments of at least one day.